-The field of social work has a professional value base that provides an ethical foundation for competent practice.
+Social work has a professional value base that provides an ethical foundation for competent practice.
 The best guide for professional integrity is the Social Work Code of Ethics approved by the National Association of Social Workers.
 All students are required to read this document and demonstrate their understanding during Seminar.
-Pincus and Minahan (1973) have defined values as beliefs, preferences of assumptions about what is desirable or good for humankind.
+Pincus and Minahan (1973) havedefined values as beliefs, preferences of assumptions about what is desirable or good for humankind.
 Felix Biestek (1957) identified seven practice principles that reflect what we call social work values.
 Two of his principles include (a) the need for self-awareness and (b) purposeful planned intervention when working with any client system.
-Maria McMahon (1990) states that the values of social work practice are rooted in the belief that every human being has dignity and worth.
+Maria McMahon (1990) states that the values of social work practice are rooted in the belief that every human being hasdignity and worth.